ericelliott/autodux/README.md

 })
 ```

-With autoDux, if your action creator maps directly from input to payload, you can omit it. autoDux will do it for you.
+With autodux, if your action creator maps directly from input to payload, you can omit it. autodux will do it for you.

 By omitting the action creator, you can shorten this: